Ashwina7999/Climate-App/README.md

 # Weather Application

-This project was created with React and other Front End Tecgnologies [Project Link](https://ashwina7999.github.io/Climate-App/).
+This project was created with React and other Front End Technologies [Project Link](https://ashwina7999.github.io/Climate-App/).

 Web application for displaying the Current weather, Air pollution data, Forecasting, Maps, Historical data and Alert Messages (if available).